boekel/annel-boekel-mgut/README.md

 ﻿# MATLAB HS13 – Research Plan
-(text between brackets to be removed)
-(text in German to be removed)

-> * Group Name: The Opinion Formers ;)
+* Group Name: The Opinion Formers
-> * Group participants names: Lukas Boeke, Melanie Gut, Anne-Michelle Luescher
+* Group participants names: Lukas Boeke, Melanie Gut, Anne-Michelle Luescher
-> * Project Title: Opinion Formation
+* Project Title: Opinion Formation

 ## General Introduction

-We found out that existing simulations about opinion formation don´t cover the fact that agents do not meet randomly and that the agents stubbornness and convicibility are not taken account of.
-This way we (hope to) get more realistic simulations and more detailed analysis of opinion convergence.
-Opinion Formation is a phenomenon that can be observed in many aspects of human life.
+While reading the papers indicated below, we found out that various approaches can be used to model opinion formation and the dynamical development of changes in opinion.
+We focused on the article [1], where opinion convergenve of interaction between individuals is simulated.
+The model used is very simple and straightforward, only containing one main formula; however, it seems to depict opinion convergence accuratly in a qualitative way.
+In [3] a rather complex approach is chosen, using a more mathematical than "common sense" formulation.
+However, the article does not focus specifically on opinion formation but rather on behavioural changes based on social interactions.
+The goal of this project will be to expand the first model by adding elements similar to [3] to make it more realistic.

 ## The Model

-We concentrate on improving an existing model by taking account of the following:
+We want to attempt to combine two approaches by adding one (or several) variables to the equation used in [1], which shall take into account the "charisma" of the agents (the exact name of that variable and its implementation will be revealed during the work process).
+We think that while the model in [1] works well in its simplicity it would become more realistic if we considered the logical fact that not every individual has the same amount of influence on peers.
+Thus, one agent may possibly have a greater impact on the interacting agent´s opinion than the other way round.
+We will try to make realistic assumptions as to which individuals (the extreme ones or the less extreme ones) have a greater ability of influencing peers.

+## Fundamental Questions

+The important questions are:

-> * How can we express different opinions?
+* How can we express different opinions?
 Can we measure the "distance" between opinions?
-> * How can we implement the effect of stubbornness and convincibility?
+* How can we implement the effect of stubbornness and convincibility ("charisma")?
-> * How should these factors be weighted?
-(Can we use physics?)
+* How should these factors be weighted and included in the model?
+(Can we use physics, as in [3]?)
-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)

-## Fundamental Questions

-How do our additional assumptions about opinion formation influence the results of previous simulations?
-To what extent does the convincibility factor influence the outcome of the simulation, or can it be ignored?
-People tend to meet their "friends" (wich have a similar opinion) more often or tend to abvoid people they don´t like (because of their opinion?), such that it is not to expect that an agents opinion changes significantly.

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

-We expect that the formation of clusters will change because, as in reality, convincibility and stubbornness influence the convergence of opinion formations.
-(What are the answers to the above questions that you expect to find before starting your research?)
+What we want to know in the end are the answers to the following questions:

+* How do our additional assumptions about opinion formation influence the result of the conducted simulations mentioned in [1]?
+* Does the convincibility factor influence the outcome of the simulation significantly and if so, to what extent?
+Can it be ignored or not?

+We expect a change in the patterns of the clusters, as we assume that social factors play a significant role in opinion formation and convergence.
 ## References

-Laguna, Abramson, Zanette: Minorities in a Model for Opinion Formation; 2004 Wiley Periodicals, Inc.; Vol. 9, No.4
+[1] Laguna, Abramson, Zanette: Minorities in a Model for Opinion Formation; 2004 Wiley Periodicals, Inc.; Vol. 9, No.4

-Holme, Newman: Nonequilibrium phase transition in the coevolution of networks and opinions arXiv:physics/0603023v3
+[2] Holme, Newman: Nonequilibrium phase transition in the coevolution of networks and opinions arXiv:physics/0603023v3

-Helbing: A Mathematical Model for the Behavior of Individuals in a Social Field arXiv:cond-mat/9805194v1
+[3] Helbing: A Mathematical Model for the Behavior of Individuals in a Social Field arXiv:cond-mat/9805194v1

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)

 ## Research Methods

-Agent-Based Model, maybe we can use Cellular Automata for this purpose.
-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

-## Other

-Da müssten wir mal welche suchen ;)
-(mention datasets you are going to use)
+An Agent-Based Model seems to be perfect for our simulations, we will get more precise on this when we clearly defined our model.